SORSE/sorse.github.io/_events/talks/event-005.md

 ---
 title: "Help!
 I'm a Research Software Manager!"
 authors:
     - &speaker name:  Jonathan Dursi
       bio: University Health Network
       email: jonathan@dursi.ca
       is_speaker: true
 author: *speaker
-category: talk
+category: talks
 language: English
 ---
 Research software development teams are too important to be managed poorly.
 But no one teaches us to be good managers &mdash; _especially_ in academia.